cecleeds/cecleeds.github.io/pages/_students/2021-01-03-get_involved.md

   <p class="font-impact">Location: Headingley</p>
 </div>

-Our north Leeds growth group is currently meeting face to face and using Zoom, contact the Student Team for further details.
+Our north Leeds growth group is currently meeting face to face and using Zoom, please fill in the get connected form and we'll get back to you with further details.

 <div class="text-center">
-  {{ site.data.contact.studentmail }}
+  <a class="button accent-button" href="{{ page.href }}">Get connected</a>
 </div>